rnach1/ugly_code_RoiNach/README.md

 /*

-for this file: please run the code in an online C++ compiler, or other compiler that would carry C++.
+for this file: please run the code (in the repository) in an online C++ compiler, or other compiler that would carry C++.
 Personally, I like programiz.com (you can search up C++ online compiler and it should be one of the first websites).

 the code should output the EXACT requirements of the compeition.

 Very Important!!:
-    Once, the code is run, please read this document: https://docs.google.com/document/d/1zap7FPMZRUrff-WFzSIn0MZNTGeVjOR35XUJbaGO6jE/edit?usp=sharing
+    After, the code is run, please read this document: https://docs.google.com/document/d/1zap7FPMZRUrff-WFzSIn0MZNTGeVjOR35XUJbaGO6jE/edit?usp=sharing